Vanessa Ferrari: 2012

 In January, Ferrari competed at the London Prepares series in London, United Kingdom.
 She contributed an all around score of 56.532 toward the Italian team's first-place finish, which meant that they would qualify a full team to the Olympics.
 In event finals, she placed fourth on floor scoring 14.400.

 In May, Ferrari competed at the European Championships in Brussels, Belgium.
 She contributed scores of 14.266 on vault, 14.466 on uneven bars, and 14.400 on floor toward the Italian team's third-place finish.
 In event finals, she placed first on floor scoring 14.400.

 London Olympics

 At the end of July, Ferrari competed at the 2012 Summer Olympics in London, United Kingdom with Erika Fasana, Giorgia Campana, Elisabetta Preziosa and Carlotta Ferlito.
 In qualifications, she qualified to the all around final in seventh place with a score of 57.932 and the floor final in third place with a score of 14.900.
 In the team final, she contributed an all around score of 56.865 toward the Italian team's seventh-place finish.
 In the all around final, Ferrari placed eighth with a score of 57.999.
 In the floor final, she tied for third place with Aliya Mustafina.
-Both gymnasts scored 14.900 but Mustafina was awarded the bronze medal after tie breaking procedures prioritized execution score.
+Both gymnasts scored 14.900 but Mustafina was awarded the bronze medal after tie breaking procedures prioritised execution score.